Sustainable land management audit

 The NSW Government’s sustainable land management reforms comprise a broad range of actions across government that will contribute to achieving a balanced approach to rural land management and biodiversity conservation.

-In October 2018, the Commission provided its final report to the then Minister for Primary Industries.
+In October 2018, we provided its final report to the then Minister for Primary Industries.

-Overall, the Commission found that the SLM group has comprehensive systems and processes for providing accurate, consistent and timely advice.
+Overall, we found that the SLM group has comprehensive systems and processes for providing accurate, consistent and timely advice.
 These findings include:

 - The SLM group’s systems are largely consistent with the NSW Ombudsman’s guidance for managing discretion.
 However, there is no consistent and transparent procedure for documenting use of discretion.